Fusion/chrook/README.md

-# ansiblelikepg
+# chrook

-TODO: Write a description here
+A terrible name.

 ## Installation